EOIR Operational Status

 Practitioners and respondents who are appearing for hearings by phone or online do not need to be physically present in one location.
 If best public health practice dictates separate locations, parties do not need to make special arrangements with the immigration court.

-EOIR continues to support remote hearings.
+EOIR continues to support internet-based hearings and has established practices to guide immigration judges and parties.
 Attorneys and accredited representatives are strongly encouraged to use the Openvoice and Webex platforms.
-To facilitate appearances by Openvoice and Webex, attorneys and accredited representatives may appear via those mediums, as available, without prior approval and without filing a motion in advance.
-Practitioners and respondents do not need to be physically present in the same location.
+To facilitate appearances by Openvoice and Webex, attorneys and accredited representatives may appear via those media, as available and upon the court’s instruction or a party’s approved motion.
+For internet-based hearings, practitioners and respondents do not need to be physically present in the same location.
 More information concerning appearances available via Openvoice and Webex is posted on EOIR’s website.

 Unrepresented respondents in non-detained cases who wish to appear by Openvoice or Webex should contact the immigration court for instructions.